Sports Watch Update September 2020

-- For example, a whole raft of analyses could be applied to hills if each hill was automatically identified and recorded as some form of lap (like Hill Splitter from Polar)
+- For example, a whole raft of analyses could be applied to hills if each hill was automatically identified and recorded as some form of lap (like Hill Splitter from Polar and Suunto new features)

 - For example, muscle oxygen states could be specifically examined (again as laps) to see how much your performance deteriorates.

 - For example, some analysis software already automatically picks out STRAVA segment performances (as laps) that are already stored in your FIT/TCX files (Golden Cheetah does this for Hills and Matches too)

 Garmin’s Heat Acclimatisation is partly environmental profiling and partly physiological profiling.

 I said elsewhere that Garmin has reached “peak battery” I don’t know how they’ve done it.
 Coros is good too.
 Either way, their batteries last for a LONG time.
 WAY longer than almost any of us need them to.
 OK, so the reality is that the battery lives are not as good as advertised once you start connecting all your sensors and navigating, getting lost and playing music but the battery life problem seems to have a workable end-game in sight.

 Solar tech will spread through Garmin’s ranges down to cheaper watches and eventually across to bike computers branded as “Power Glass”.
 Others amongst us will just take a battery pack.
 It’s tricky to see who else will try to seriously implement Solar tech, is there any point in a smartwatch company boosting their day-long battery life by a few 10s of minutes? a: No